Let your soul sing….

 A BRIEF HISTORY OF THE CHORUS

-The Regina Philharmonic Chorus started life in 1972 when an ad hoc community chorus was put together in response for singers to perform Handel’s Messiah in a Christmas Programme by the Regina Symphony Orchestra (RSO).
-Following the 1972 performance, the Regina Symphony Philharmonic Chorus was formed as an extension of the symphony.
-In 1984, the chorus broke away from the RSO and was incorporated under its present name as the Regina Philharmonic Chorus.
+The Regina Philharmonic Chorus started in 1972 when an ad hoc community chorus was put together to perform Handel’s Messiah in a Christmas program by the Regina Symphony Orchestra (RSO).
+Following that performance, the Regina Symphony Philharmonic Chorus was formed as an extension of the orchestra.
+In 1984, the chorus split from the RSO and was incorporated under its present name as the Regina Philharmonic Chorus.

-In 2003-04, Hart Godden took over as our Artistic Director.
-Under his inspiring leadership the chorus’s programme has expanded to include annual performances of Handel’s Messiah with the RSO, as well as more participation in the RSO’s concert programmes.
-The chorus has also consolidated its popular annual fundraiser “Brunch at the Philharmonic Cafe”.
-Concert highlights under Hart’s direction have included the Rutter Magnificat and most recently the resoundedly successful performance of The Armed Man by Karl Jenkins, which was possibly the first performance of this piece in western Canada.
+In 2003, Hart Godden took over as our Artistic Director.
+Under his inspiring leadership the chorus’ repertoire expanded with more participation in the RSO’s concert programs including Handel’s Messiah.
+RPC also began holding popular fundraising brunches.
+Other highlights under Hart’s direction have included the Rutter Magnificat and the tremendously successful performance of The Armed Man by Karl Jenkins.

 Most recently, the 2016-2017 season was capped off with a powerfully patriotic performance in celebration of Canada’s confederation: Canada 150 – A Musical Celebration.
 Stirring renditions of O Canada and The Maple Leaf Forever opened and closed the concert which included Canadian folk songs, Raminsh’s Magnificat and Somers’ Gloria.
 The RPC was joined by the Cantate Senior Youth Choir and the Luther College Girls Choir and our special guest was Lieutenant Governor Vaughn Solomon Schofield.